SPFlow/SPFlow/README.md

 All other aspects of the SPN library can be extended in a similar same way.

+## Papers implemented in SPFlow

+* Molina, Alejandro, Sriraam Natarajan, and Kristian Kersting.
+"Poisson Sum-Product Networks: A Deep Architecture for Tractable Multivariate Poisson Distributions."
+In AAAI, pp. 2357-2363.
+2017.

+* Molina, Alejandro, Antonio Vergari, Nicola Di Mauro, Sriraam Natarajan, Floriana Esposito, and Kristian Kersting.
+"Mixed sum-product networks: A deep architecture for hybrid domains."
+In Proceedings of the AAAI Conference on Artificial Intelligence (AAAI).
+2018.

 ## Authors

 * **Alejandro Molina** - *TU Darmstadt*